Abella-Jezreel/express-API/README.md

 14. use multer for file aploading like image npm install multer
 15. Create authentication using JWT
 16. Create Post and User realtion via Models
+17. Create a auth for the delete and update like like the only post you can delete is your own post

 # Set your global Git